Loft Conversion Design

 You might be wondering what types of loft conversion exists.
 In general, there are six main kinds of Loft conversion given below:

-They are the most popular choice since this is the simplest way to add light.
+They are the most popular choice since dormer roof design ideas are the simplest way to add light.
 And an increased amount of roof space with the largest headroom.
-The roof design on the sides or rear of the house is modified to add a wide, flat-roofed dormer.
+The dormer roof design on the sides or rear of the house is modified to add a wide, flat-roofed dormer.

 Most found on either end-terrace or semi-detached houses side.
 The hipped side roof is removed and straight up to form a new vertical gable is then constructed up the end wall.